Kijewski/nate/README.md

     <h1>Hello, {{user}}!</h1>
     ```

-    The path is relative to the cargo manifest dir (where you find Cargo.toml) of the calling.
+    The path is relative to the cargo manifest dir (where you find Cargo.toml) of the project.

 *   src/main.rs: